when the shoe fits. . .

 Are there practices (instead) that help you feel on top of the world?

-As we move into the new month, I’m going with my own interpretation of “when the shoe fits”.
+As we move into spring and toward a new month, I’m going with my own interpretation of “when the shoe fits”.
 Bye-bye to the ill-fitting eggs and hello to the cilantro laden spring smoothies.

 It’s not the food that’s bad, but the inflammation sure is.